 Create a child summary

-We often wish the children could come with instruction manuals!
+We often wish our children could come with instruction manuals!
 So, why not create one?

-It can be really helpful if you work with parents to create a summary sheet about their child for teachers, teaching assistants, headteachers and even substitute teachers, to use.
+It can be really helpful if you create a summary sheet about your child for teachers, teaching assistants, headteachers and even substitute teachers, to use.

 No matter how tempting it is, do not write pages and pages!
 A long document will not get read or be remembered.
-You need to be able to glance at the sheet quickly at the start of a lesson or if you notice a child is looking distressed.
-So ask parents for a few key points that will help you make a child’s learning experience positive and fulfilling.
+Staff need to be able to glance at the sheet quickly at the start of a lesson or if they notice a child is looking distressed.
+So ask put down a few key points that will help the teacher support your child.

-When working with parents, ask them about particular times of day or activities where you have noticed their child getting distressed or struggling.
-They might be able to suggest a solution or suggest a different approach that works for them at home.
+It might be a good idea to work with teachers to create the list.
+Ask them about particular times of day or activities where they have noticed your child getting distressed or struggling.
+You might be able to suggest a solution or suggest a different approach that works for them at home.

 You should include key information such as:

-- things their child likes and responds well to
+- things your child likes and responds well to

 - things that may trigger a negative reaction

-- ways to calm the child if they do get upset or overexcited.
+- ways to calm your child if they do get upset or overexcited.

 Below are two examples of child summaries provided by their parents for use by the class teacher: